monireh-yousefi/postgres-database-docker/README.md

 # postgres-database-docker

 ### postgres-01
-Docker Compose Postgres Multiple Database
+Docker Compose PostgreSQL Multiple Database

 ### postgres-02
-SQL commands in a Postgre SQL Docker
+SQL commands in a PostgreSQL Docker

 ### postgres-03
-Connect one database to another database in Postgre SQL Docker
+Connect one database to another database in PostgreSQL Docker